 May I visit the campus?

 We arrange for some applicants to visit the campus.
 This is by invitation only.
 If you are not invited and still wish to do so, you may at your own expense.

-It is strongly recommended that you contact faculty in whose research you are interested.
+We strongly recommended that you contact faculty in whose research you are interested.
 Go to the faculty list to see which faculty members you might be interested in contacting.